alexander7161/FaceGen/classifier/README.md

 python3 train.py -e 30
 ```

-Run name will default to the current data.
+Run name will default to the current date.
 Can be set with:

 ```
 python3 train.py -n test